 What's the best way to prepare?
 It's important to remember that you will not know what type of interview will take place until you are sitting in the interview room.
 So, prepare answers to traditional interview questions.

 Then, since you don't know exactly what situations you will be asked about if it's a behavioral interview, refresh your memory and consider some special situations you have dealt with or projects you have worked on.
 You may be able to use them to help frame responses.

 Prepare stories that illustrate times when you have successfully solved problems or performed memorably.

 Finally, review the job description, if you have it, or the job posting or ad.
-You may be able to get a sense of what skills and behavioral characteristics the employer are seeking from reading the job description and position requirements.
+You may be able to get a sense of what skills and behavioral characteristics the employer is seeking from reading the job description and position requirements.

 Tips for During the Interview

 During the interview, if you are not sure how to answer the question, ask for clarification.
-Then be sure to include these points in your answer:
+Then use the STAR technique, being sure to include these points in your answer: